The History and Future of Cellular Technology

 - Sprint's 3G CDMA network was retired on May 31, 2022.

-- T-Mobile customers can check compatibility with T-Mobile's IMEI Check tool - devices that are LTE and phones that are VoLTE compatible should continue to work after the shutdowns.
+- T-Mobile customers can check compatibility with T-Mobile's IMEI Check tool.

-At this point, any devices that are from the pre-LTE era will either not work on current networks, or will have severely degraded capabilities.
+At this point, any devices from the pre-LTE era will not work on current networks.

-Most 4G/LTE data-only devices weren't affected by the 3G shutdowns - but a few were affected because they utilize 3G for authentication.
+Most 4G/LTE data-only devices weren't affected by the 3G shutdowns, but a few were because they utilize 3G for authentication.
 Some of these older 4G data devices required firmware updates to ensure compatibility.

-On the other hand - many early 4G smartphones were impacted, because they actually relied on 3G for voice calls.
-Only phones that were compatible with VoLTE (Voice Over LTE) can continue to make phone calls after the 3G network shutdown.
+On the other hand, many early 4G smartphones were impacted because they relied on 3G for voice calls.
+After the 3G network shutdown, only phones compatible with VoLTE (Voice Over LTE) are compatible—the carriers have kicked those devices off the network or forced users to upgrade.

 Upcoming 4G Shutdowns